syncfusion-content/windowsforms-docs/WindowsForms/Html-Viewer/Element-Format.md

 ---
 layout: post
-title: Element-Format | WindowsForms | Syncfusion
+title: Element Format in Windows Forms Html Viewer control | Syncfusion
-description:  element format
+description: Learn about Element Format support in Syncfusion Windows Forms Html Viewer (HTMLUI) control and more details.
 platform: WindowsForms
 control: HTML UI
 documentation: ug
 ---

-#  Element format
+#  Element format  in Windows Forms Html Viewer control

 Essential HTMLUI supports formatting of not only the entire HTML document as a whole, but also the individual elements.
 With HTMLUI, the user can replace any HTML element into some other format before displaying, in a view to develop advanced user interactivity.